-This page has information on our current greenhouse gas emissions reductions targets.
+This page has an overview of our greenhouse gas emissions reductions targets.

 In 2015 New Zealand met a previous target under the first Kyoto Protocol commitment period of reducing greenhouse gas emissions to 1990 levels between 2008 and 2012 by submitting its “True-up Report” to the United Nations Framework Convention for Climate Change (UNFCCC).